Parkeston, Essex: Harwich Gateway Retail Park

 Other than the port, the area of Parkeston that has seen the largest expansion in recent years is Harwich Gateway Retail Park, a retail district located in what is otherwise known as Iconfield Park, an area of land next to the port on the outskirts of Parkeston.
 The first shop to be built in the location was Safeway, a supermarket that opened in March 1997, and is currently a Morrisons store.
 This stood alone for many years, until a flurry of activity in the mid-2000s saw the proper formation of the retail park: a multi-unit development opposite the supermarket, the discount supermarket Lidl off the roundabout between the two, a Premier Inn and Brewers Fayre (opened October 2004 alongside Lidl, and most recently a Home Bargains store, opened in November 2014 on the opposite side of the retail park.
 There has also been a small housing estate called "The Gateway" built next to Lidl to accommodate the growth of the area.

-Most recently the retail park has also seen a Mcdonalds and Costa open its doors as well, up until that point the nearest Costa or Mcdonalds would have been located in Clacton and Colchester.
-A new addition to the retail park as of 2022 is popular chain, Greggs.
+Most recently, the retail park has also seen the arrival of a McDonald's and a Costa.
+In 2022 a Greggs opened.